Trevonn/RCG/README.md

-# Random Colour Generator
+# Random Color Generator

-This is a webpage that generates 6 rcg colours using the hexadecimal or RGB colour formats.
+This is a webpage that generates 6 random colors using the hexadecimal or RGB color formats.